 It is one thing to understand your desired asset allocation.
 It is entirely different to maintain that allocation.
 You realize you are okay with more risk and go with 70% stocks, 30% bonds.
 And in the last three years, this happens:

-Stocks outperform, and you are tempted to move your allocation to 80/20 to capitalize even more on the gains.
+Stocks outperform, and you are tempted to move your allocation to 80/20, or 100/0 to capitalize even more on the stock gains.
+But that would be unwise.
+Here is what you should do instead.